Fiskales Ad-Hok: Beginnings

 "Fiskales Ad-Hok" is one of the first bands for the "Chilean Punk movement".
-How late this movement started in Chile can find an explanation that since 1973 Chile was under control of a "military dictatorship", like many Latin American countries.
-In this climate of extreme political and social tension is that this group is forged as a response to an authoritarian government.
-The "Fiskales Ad-Hok" name refers to one count of the same dictatorship, the military prosecutor of ad hoc, which was occupied at the time by General Fernando Torres Silva.
-It had its first performance in 1987 at the 1st Biennial organized by Vicente Ruiz Underground.
-This event was organized as a tribute to the lead singer of punk band The Dada also known by the nickname "TV Star", who was also the author of the band name Fiskales Ad-Hok.
-Thus, this year released their first demo Fiskales, with help from Carlos Cabezas, entitled Matarratas, where you can find the first official records of songs like "stupid cops" and "Anarkia and rebellion".
-During these years the band is faced with the problem of not being able to have a stable, having an intense members come and go, especially on drums and guitar, unable to solve this problem until the early 90s.
+The late emergence of this movement in Chile can be attributed to the fact that beginning in 1973, Chile was under the control of a military dictatorship, like many other Latin American countries.
+In this climate of extreme political and social tension, this group was forged as a response to an authoritarian government.

+The name "Fiskales Ad-Hok" refers to a position within the same dictatorship, specifically the military prosecutor's role of ad hoc, which was occupied at the time by General Fernando Torres Silva.
+The band’s first performance took place in 1987 at the 1st Biennial organized by Vicente Ruiz Underground.
+This event was held as a tribute to the lead singer of the punk band The Dada, also known by the nickname "TV Star," who was also the one who named the band Fiskales Ad-Hok.

+That year, they released their first demo, Fiskales, with the help of Carlos Cabezas.
+The demo, titled Matarratas, includes the first official recordings of songs such as "Estúpidos Pacos" and "Anarkía y Rebelión."
+During these early years, the band struggled with instability due to a high turnover of members, especially on drums and guitar, a challenge they didn’t fully resolve until the early 1990s.